llvm/llvm-project/llvm/docs/GettingStarted.rst

  * ``-DLLVM_USE_LINKER``

-   Setting this option to ``lld`` will significantly reduce linking time for LLVM executables on ELF-based platforms, such as Linux.
+   Setting this option to ``lld`` will significantly reduce linking time for LLVM executables, particularly on Linux and Windows.
 If you are building LLVM for the first time and lld is not available to you as a binary package, then you may want to use the gold linker as a faster alternative to GNU ld.